Blendify/blender-manual/blender_docs/manual/grease_pencil/modes/draw/tool_settings/fill.rst

 -------------------

 Use :kbd:`Ctrl-LMB` to change temporary to the active draw tool.
-For example to manually cover small areas difficult to reach for the fill tool. see :doc:`Draw Tool </grease_pencil/modes/draw/tool_settings/draw>` for more information.
+For example to manually cover small areas difficult to reach for the Fill tool.
+See :doc:`Draw Tool </grease_pencil/modes/draw/tool_settings/draw>` for more information.